Bells Track, Wolfram Creek, and It's Wolfram Mines

 Bell's Track heads up the range to the wolfram mines and is thought to be named after Henry Bell.
 These tungsten mines are at the base of Paluma near Wolfram Creek.
 Wolramite was known locally as wolfram.

 Location - Paluma Range Resources Reserve, North Queensland, Australia

 Distance - 5-10 km return

 Time - allow 2 hours to take it all in

-A Wolfram mine, not to be confused with the former Wolfram mining town west of Cairns, was a Tungsten mine at the base of Paluma near Wolfram Creek.
-The first discovery of tungsten (as wolframite, known locally as wolfram) at Ollera Creek was in 1895 and was being worked for bismuth and molybdenite.
+A Wolfram mine, not to be confused with the former wolfram mining town west of Cairns, was a tungsten mine at the base of Paluma near Wolfram Creek on Mt Spec Road.
+The first discovery of tungsten (as wolframite, known locally as wolfram) at Ollera Creek (also known as Clerk Creek) was in 1895 and was being worked for bismuth and molybdenite.

 Mining for wolfram was recorded at nearby Saltwater Creek (now called Crystal Creek) in 1898.
 Wolfram really only became payable after 1900.
 In the early 1900s, a ten-head battery was crushing at Ollera Creek.
 Alluvial deposits were worked in the early years, then lodes were mined.
 In this area, wolfram is: